Bira/octopus-carnival/_posts/2025-02-17-aarakocra.md

 ### Aarakocra Diver

-Braver than most of their kin, like to fly high and dive at their targets from an angle that leaves the sun at their backs, making it difficult for the victim to spot them until it's too late.
+Braver than most of their kin, these warriors like to fly high and dive at their targets from an angle that leaves the sun at their backs, making it difficult for the victim to spot them until it's too late.
 They're Level 6 Skirmishers with 66 HP.

 Divers fight in the traditional aarakocra style, gripping a Reach 2 **longspear** in their prehensile feet while flying.
 "Brave" doesn't mean